Huelse/SEAL-Python/README.md

     }
     ```

-    The setuptools will build a dynamic Link Library in project folder, named like `seal.cpython-36m-x86_64-linux-gnu.so`.
+    The dynamic link library name: `seal.cpython-36m-x86_64-linux-gnu.so`.

-    You can use the CMake to build it, I have already written the `CMakelists.txt`.
-Make sure the SEAL and the pybind11 is correctly installed.
+    You can use the CMake to build it.
+Check the `CMakelists.txt`, make sure that the SEAL and the pybind11 is correctly installed.

     The path is very important, please check it before you do anything.